Bet (TV series): Main

 An original character created for the series.
-He is the son of a member of the Kakegurui Club, unbeknownst to Yumeko, and his father shares a name with the only lead Yumeko has on who may have been responsible for her parent's deaths.
+He is the son of a member of the Kakegurui Club, unbeknownst to Yumeko, and his father shares a name with the only lead Yumeko has on who may have been responsible for her parents' deaths.
 He helps Yumeko as best as he can, but secretly takes efforts to foil her plans to revenge kill and to reach the Top 10.